Fuchsia uses third-party Rust crates. They are placed in

 fx buildyou are expected to run in the previous step.

-- Identify all the crates to be brought
+Identify all the crates to be brought (see the diff in

 //third_party/rust_crates/vendor/).
 Do not submit the CL for code review.
 Get OSRB approval first.
 If there are any files in the source repository that are not included when vendored, make a note of that for the OSRB reviewer.
 For example, font files that are only used for testing but are excluded when the crate is vendored.
 If you are not a Google employee, you will need to ask a Google employee to do this part for you.